Commandserver/Antispambot/README.md

 **An efficient Discord Bot to prevent spam** written in C++.
 Tested on a large discord server and mitigates around 90% of spam.
 Its well commented and can be easily adapt according to your needs.

+#### Why C++?

+I had pretty much the same bot in python, but i stopped working on a large discord server because it had problems caching the messages, so i moved to C++.

 ## Features

 The following is considered as spam and will be deleted by the bot: